Endometrial Hyperplasia

 Endometrial hyperplasia is a condition that involves the thickening of the uterine lining (endometrium).

 Some types of endometrial hyperplasia can develop into endometrial cancer if left untreated.
-Treatment helps prevent endometrial hyperplasia from becoming cancerous.
+Treatment can help prevent endometrial hyperplasia from becoming cancerous.

 Symptoms of endometrial hyperplasia include abnormal vaginal bleeding and heavy periods.